MariusMM2/kea-bank/README.md

 In this case, new transactions will be created for 10th of February, March, April and May, and the former three will also be executed.

 When creating a new customer, a Default and Budget account will be created for it.
 Three bills will also be added to that customer.
-If location permission is provided, the bank affiliate closest to the customer will be assigned*, otherwise the affiliate in Copenhagen will be assigned.
+If location permission is provided, the bank affiliate closest to the customer will be assigned, otherwise the affiliate in Copenhagen will be assigned.

 By default, the database contains two NemIDs, one Customer, two Accounts, three default Bills and 5 transactions for said customer.